cse-revue/Revue-FFS/README.md

 ```

 ### Start a new proj
-blog is the name of the projest
+blog is the name of the project
 ```sh
 laravel new blog
 ```